Flexibility Training Methods

 Dynamic stretching (sometimes referred to as active stretching) consists of

-your full range and speed of movement (e.g., slow, controlled leg swings or kicks,
+controlled movements which increase in range and/or speed so that you gradually reachyour full range and speed of movement (e.g., slow, controlled leg swings or kicks,

 controlled arm swings, back bends).
 This type of stretching often mimics the activity that